tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/contrib.learn.md

 Base class for all TensorFlow estimators.

 Parameters:
-    model_fn: Model function, that takes input X, y tensors and outputs prediction and loss tensors.
+  model_fn: Model function, that takes input X, y tensors and outputs
+    prediction and loss tensors.
   n_classes: Number of classes in the target.
   batch_size: Mini batch size.
   steps: Number of steps to run over data.
-    optimizer: Optimizer name (or class), for example "SGD", "Adam", "Adagrad".
+  optimizer: Optimizer name (or class), for example "SGD", "Adam",
+    "Adagrad".
   learning_rate: If this is constant float value, no decay function is used.
     Instead, a customized decay function can be passed that accepts global_step as parameter and returns a Tensor. e.g. exponential decay function:
     def exp_decay(global_step):
         return tf.train.exponential_decay(
             learning_rate=0.1, global_step,
             decay_steps=2, decay_rate=0.001)
-    clip_gradients: Clip norm of the gradients to this value to stop gradient explosion.
+  clip_gradients: Clip norm of the gradients to this value to stop
+    gradient explosion.
   class_weight: None or list of n_classes floats.
-Weight associated with classes for loss computation.
-If not given, all classes are suppose to have weight one.
+Weight associated with
+    classes for loss computation.
+If not given, all classes are supposed to have weight one.
-    continue_training: when continue_training is True, once initialized model will be continuely trained on every call of fit.
+  continue_training: when continue_training is True, once initialized
+    model will be continuely trained on every call of fit.
-    config: RunConfig object that controls the configurations of the session, e.g. num_cores, gpu_memory_fraction, etc.
+  config: RunConfig object that controls the configurations of the
+    session, e.g. num_cores, gpu_memory_fraction, etc.
   verbose: Controls the verbosity, possible values:
     0: the algorithm and debug information is muted.
     1: trainer prints the progress.
     2: log device placement is printed.
 - - -

 #### `tf.contrib.learn.TensorFlowEstimator.__init__(model_fn, n_classes, batch_size=32, steps=200, optimizer='Adagrad', learning_rate=0.1, clip_gradients=5.0, class_weight=None, continue_training=False, config=None, verbose=1)` {#TensorFlowEstimator.__init__}